mozumder/django-mozumder/README.rst

 django-mozumder
 ===============

 django-mozumder is a set of utilities to enhance Django with Postgres and Redis.
 It was designed to serve a celebrity-oriented website that sees bursts of web traffic.
 The goal was to reduce non-cached page generation times from 1-2 seconds down to the 1-2 milliseconds range on a single CPU core, speeding up a Django site by 1000x.
+See `Django Unchained at FutureClaw <https://www.mozumder.net/blog/django-unchained-how-futureclaw-serves-pages-in-microseconds>`_

 Python-based Templates
 ----------------------